Privacy laws in Canada: How do the rules affect your business? | CFIB

 2. Limit and protect personal information

 You have a responsibility to safeguard the personal information you collect.
 You must be particularly careful with health and financial information, or any information that would facilitate identity theft.
-You should take steps to protect this by, for example, encrypting any USB keys, laptops, mobile devices and hard drives that may contain personal information.
+For example, you should encrypt any USB keys, laptops, mobile devices, and hard drives that may contain personal information.

-Note that for marketing purposes you can ask to use information for secondary purposes, as long as you make it optional and you ask for consent.
+Note: for marketing purposes you can ask to use information for secondary purposes, as long as you make it optional, and you ask for consent.

 3. Clearly identify your privacy officer